If we unpack this report, we can draw two conclusions: the first is that

 disconnect between the idea of culture and the experience of it.

-At Friday we’ve made a study of what makes good and bad cultures.
+At Friday Pulse we’ve studied what makes good and bad cultures.
 If

 you’re looking for how to improve your culture, then we suggest thinking